Dubai Property Investment: Transport & Infrastructure Guide (2025)

 For a different perspective of the city, Dubai's marine transport offers a scenic way to travel.
 The traditional Abra boats provide a charming journey across Dubai Creek for as little as AED 1, connecting the old districts of Deira and Bur Dubai.

 The RTA also operates modern, air-conditioned water buses and the Dubai Ferry, which offers routes connecting locations like Dubai Marina, the Dubai Canal, and Al Ghubaiba.
-While slower than road transport, marine services provide a relaxing and picturesque alternative for sightseeing and commuting.
+While slower than road transport, marine services provide a relaxing and picturesque alternative for sightseeing and commuting, enhancing the overall lifestyle appeal of areas like Dubai Marina for potential residents and supporting Dubai property investment decisions.